Photo: Dr. Jean-Paul Rodrigue, 2012

 - Registration Number (or Serial Number).
 A sequence of 6 digits where each container belonging to an owner has a unique value.
 Therefore, each owner code can have up to 1 million containers.

 - Check digit.
 This single digit is used to cross-verify if the identification sequence is accurate.
 By convention it is boxed to make sure it is separated and is standing out from the registration number.
 Since terminal gates handle a large amount of containers, there is always a risk that the identification sequence was not correctly inputted.
 The standard procedure involves the sequence to be remotely inputted by a video camera with the operator entering the sequence manually in the information system or increasingly that sequence being inputted automatically through optical character recognition software.
 A numerical operation is performed on the container identification sequence which results in a single digit number, which is then compared with the check digit.
 If they match, then the identification sequence is accurate (there is still a probability for error, but it is very low).

 - Size and type code.
 A sequence of 4 letter or digits that commonly appear right under the container identification sequence.
-Its purpose is to provide information about the dimensions and the type of container.
+Its purpose is to provide information about the dimensions and the type of container; the first character is related to the length of the container while the second character is relative to its height.
 On the above photo, the first two numbers 45 indicate that the container is a 40 footer (4; commonly the length of the container) of 9 feet 6 inches in height (5; high cube).
 The remaining two elements of the sequence (G1) indicate that it is a general purpose container.
 The most common container, a standard 40 footer, would have 42G1 as a sequence.
 45R1 is the most common sequence for a reefer (40 foot high cube).
 High cube 45 foot containers are convenient for intermodal transportation in Europe as they have the size that fits exactly 33 European pallets of 1.2 by 0.8 meters.